cloudUser98/simple-githubpages-spa-router/README.md

 # simple-githubpages-spa-router
-Simple web router for SPA hosted with Github Pages
+Simple web router for SPA hosted with Github Pages.

+You can see the basic use of this library in [this Demo Page](https://clouduser98.github.io/simple-githubpages-spa-router/)

 ## Disclaimer
 __Im not by any means an experienced web developer__.
 This repository started as a